Pennsylvania is a “Shall Issue” state and there’s no requirement for a permit if you’re carrying a firearm in your residence or business.

 Open Carry

-Open carry is legal if a person is 18 or older and legally allowed to possess a firearm.
-You will need a permit/license to open carry in a vehicle or the city of Philadelphia.
+Yes, open carry is legal without a permit if a person is 18 or older and legally allowed to possess a firearm.

 Carry In Vehicle